aphp/redcap-helmchart/README.md

 - *How secure is it?*

   With its many parameters, and the exposition of several admin pages like cronjob or install, this installation will be as secure as its configuration.
-This chart offers many security feature (containerisation, rootless processes, traffic isolation with network policies, etc.), so be sure to check them, and to have a comprehensive view of your installation!
+This chart offers many security feature (containerization, rootless processes, traffic isolation with network policies, etc.), so be sure to check them, and to have a comprehensive view of your installation!

 - *How can I update it?*